 We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 A Saturday without plans is a rarity for us, so we decided to get our steps up and head out for a walk.
 We really enjoyed the Willaston and windmills circular walk.
 There’s convenient parking, an excellent café with pretty courtyard seating right at the start, and a beautifully preserved train station.
 This trail takes you along sections of the Wirral Way and through the local village, fields, and woodlands.
-Here’s further information and what we thought of this Wirral walking route.
+Here’s further information and our thoughts on this walking route.

 - Difficulty: Easy (mostly flat, some gentle inclines)